alexiosg/RcppBessel/README.md

 in another package.
-The [Boost](https://www.boost.org/doc/libs/1_85_0/libs/math/doc/html/math_toolkit/bessel/mbessel.html) implementation does not allow for complex arguments whilst the special math functions in [std library](https://en.cppreference.com/w/cpp/numeric/special_functions/cyl_bessel_k) is not available for Mac OS (via the shipped libc++).
-Additionally, neither of those implementation has the option of exponential scaling.
+The [Boost](https://www.boost.org/doc/libs/1_85_0/libs/math/doc/html/math_toolkit/bessel/mbessel.html) implementation does not allow for complex arguments whilst the special math functions in [std library](https://en.cppreference.com/w/cpp/numeric/special_functions/cyl_bessel_k) are not available for Mac OS (via the shipped libc++).
+Additionally, neither of those implementations has the option of exponential scaling.

 # Install